advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuthFailures.md

 Use [Fiddler](http://www.telerik.com/fiddler) or [Charles](https://www.charlesproxy.com/) to get a better clue of what the actual failure is, but here are a couple common ones.

-#### Crossing security zones in Internet Explorer
+#### Crossing security zones in Internet Explorer and Microsoft Edge

-If you are hosting a web app temporarily on **http://localhost**, and your app is silently failing to sign in once redirected back, it may be because IE is blocking cookies from being transferred between internet "security zones."
+If you are hosting a web app temporarily on **http://localhost**, and your app is silently failing to sign in once redirected back, it may be because the browser is blocking cookies from being transferred between internet "security zones."
 The trusted zone of **localhost** and the external AAD sign in page are in different security zones by default.

-Read [AAD Auth Failures - Crossing security zones in Internet Explorer](./AADAuth-IESecurityZones.md) to learn on how to correct the error.
+Read [AAD Auth Failures - Crossing security zones in Internet Explorer and Microsoft Edge](./AADAuth-IESecurityZones.md) to learn on how to correct the error.

-#### Invalid CORS redirect URI in Internet Explorer
+#### Invalid CORS redirect URI in Internet Explorer and Microsoft Edge

-In Internet Explorer, the authentication token obtained when signing into AAD can sometimes be lost upon being redirected back to the original app page.
+In Internet Explorer and Microsoft Edge, the authentication token obtained when signing into AAD can sometimes be lost upon being redirected back to the original app page.
 Providing a valid placeholder html file in a subfolder of your main app directory can serve as a place for AAD to store and retrieve the OAuth token.

-Read [AAD Auth Failures - Invalid CORS redirect URI in Internet Explorer](./AADAuth-IECORSRedirectURI.md) to learn how to correct the error.
+Read [AAD Auth Failures - Invalid CORS redirect URI in Internet Explorer and Microsoft Edge](./AADAuth-IECORSRedirectURI.md) to learn how to correct the error.

 ---